 Imagine if you had a robot to grade your students' homework.
 You can set up simple or advanced automated tests for your students' assignments and homework.

-We will help you keep your students and their work safe online, while complying with privacy laws such as GDPR, CCPA, and many others.
+We will help you keep your students and their work safe online, while complying with various privacy laws and regulations such as FERPA, COPPA, GDPR, CCPA, and many others.